newrun/peerapi/README.md

 $ gclient sync
 ```

 Note that you don't have to follow 'Generating Ninja project files' or 'Compiling' step.
-PeerConnect will do that internally.
+PeerApi will do that internally.

-## Build PeerConnect
+## Build PeerApi

 Generate the build files
 ```